mohamedkhemaissia/Blog/README.md

 # Blog
-a blog for creating postq
+a blog for creating posts